Vonng/pigsty/docs/c-privilege.md

 pg_admin_password: DBUser.DBA                 # system admin password
 ```

-For security reasons, it is not recommended to set a password or allow remote access for the default superuser `postgres`, so there is no dedicated `dbsu_password` option.
+It is not recommended to set a password or allow remote access for the default superuser `postgres`, so there is no dedicated `dbsu_password` option.
 If there is such a need, you can set a password for the dbsu in [`pg_default_roles`](v-pgsql.md#pg_default_roles).

-**Be sure to change the passwords of all default users when using in a production env**.
+!> **Be sure to change the passwords of all default users**.

 In addition, users can define cluster-specific [business users](c-pgdbuser.md#users) in [`pg_users`](p-pgsql.md#pg_users) in the same way as [`pg_default_roles`](v-pgsql.md#pg_default_roles).

-It is recommended to remove the `dborle_readony` role from `dbuser_monitor` if there is a higher data security requirement, some of the monitoring system features will not be available.
+!> It is recommended to remove the `dborle_readony` role from `dbuser_monitor` if there is a higher data security requirement.
+Some of the monitoring system features will not be available.